-In order to encode data within light, the light is modulated.
+In order to encode data within germicidal light, the light is modulated.
 Stated differently, the signal data is superimposed onto the light.
-The intensity, frequency, phase, polarization of the carrier light waves is modulated by the signals.
+The intensity, frequency, phase, and polarization of the carrier light waves is modulated by the signals.

 This work is performed by the processing circuitry on the transmission end of the system.

-The light then passes through the environment, sterilizing the intervening air.
-The light then reaches the photodetector, where it is demodulated, the output being the data signal.
+The data encoded light then passes through the environment, sterilizing the intervening air and surfaces over an allotted time relative to the AP-UVGI dosage required.
+The light that is not absorbed by bio-agents and the environment then reaches the photodetector, where it is demodulated, the output being the data signal created from invisible solar-blind far UV-C light that escaped absorption.
+In addition, integrating AI machine learning algorithms into germicidal wireless communication processes opens the full potential of next-generation Far UVC THz wireless IoT networks with real-time adjustments to output power and frequency depending on ever-changing bio-agent threat conditions without harm to humans.

 Anticipated modulation methodologies include:

-On–off keying (OOK);
+On-off keying (OOK);